-The first phase of uGMRT system is now getting ready for the first release to users, on a "shared risk basis", from GTAC Cycle 30 (April 2016).
+The second phase of the uGMRT system is now getting ready for the release to users, on a "shared risk basis", from GTAC Cycle 31 (October 2016).
 The main features of this scheme are as follows:

-- (a) all features and modes of the released system may not be fully tested and guaranteed for performing as per the specs, and the user shares the risk of failure and/or underperformance of some parts of the system, and should be ready to use the system on an "as is, where is" basis for their observations; - (b) as a corollary of the above, no make-up time will be allotted for under-performance of the system; - (c) the users are expected to provide feedback about the performance of the system, from their observations, and be part of the testing and debugging exercise; - (d) to facilitate the above, it will be mandatory for the users to be present at the GMRT for the duration of the observations (and they are encouraged to spend some time at GMRT/NCRA afterwards, during the preliminary data analysis phase, for sharing their experiences with GMRT/NCRA staff members); consequently, absentee observing mode will not be supported for these cases.
+- (a) all features and modes of the released system may not be fully tested and guaranteed for performing as per the specs, and the user shares the risk of failure and/or underperformance of some parts of the system, and should be ready to use the system on an "as is, where is" basis for their observations; - (b) as a corollary of the above, no make-up time will be allotted for failure/under- performance of the system; - (c) the users are expected to provide feedback about the performance of the system, from their observations, and be part of the testing and debugging exercise; - (d) to facilitate the above, it is strongly encouraged for the users to be present at the GMRT for the duration of such observations (and spend some time at GMRT/NCRA afterwards, during the preliminary data analysis phase, for sharing their experiences with GMRT/NCRA staff members).
+Absentee observing may be supported only for simple observations, such as the default mode of continuum observations.